CygenceTech/content-ops-starter/content/pages/employee-security-training.md

       ## Benefits of Outsourcing Employee Training

-      ETECH offers comprehensive employee training services to help employees recognize, respond to, and recover from cyber threats.
-Our experienced cybersecurity technicians and frontline technology can help your employees develop essential skills for keeping your company’s data secure.
+      Cygence offers comprehensive employee training services to help employees recognize, respond to, and recover from cyber threats.
+Our experienced cybersecurity technicians and front-line technology can help your employees develop essential skills for keeping your company’s data secure.
       Since no situation is one-size-fits-all, we offer a wide range of services to ensure you get what you need.

       We teach employees how to: